History of the west coast of North America: Immigration

 Both the gold rushes and the building of the railroads required vast amounts of labor.
 One available source that was used on both sides of the border were immigrants from East Asia, largely from China and Japan.
 These immigrants were willing to work for very little and played a crucial role in building the infrastructure of the west coast.
 However, they faced constant discrimination.
 Asians were deprived of their civil rights in both the United States and Canada.
 There was also pressure to restrict Asian immigration, opinions that were acted on with quotas, head taxes, and finally a complete ban in both nations in the 1920s.
 Because of discrimination, and also a desire to remain a community, Chinatowns developed in all the major cities along the west coast.

 Increased trade and World War II

 The rise of the Japanese economy also benefited the region as the ability to trade across the Pacific continued to show its great potential.

 However, only a few decades later, Japan would become a major threat.
-During World War II, there were few attacks against North America, but the occasional Japanese submarine lurked off the shores.
+During World War II, there were few attacks against North America with the Aleutian Islands campaign being the major one.
 Japan tried to damage the region by sending over thousands of Fu-Go balloon bombs in an attempt to light forest fires.
 These were generally ineffective; a few landed in either Canada or the United States but they caused no great destruction.
 More destructive was the internment of ethnic Japanese, who were expropriated and sent into internal exile merely for their descent.